 general research interests.

-Comparative Politics, Religion and Politics, Religious regulation, War on Terror, Islamic education, authoritarianism, Morocco
+Religion and Politics, the War on Terror, Islam, Islamic education, Islamic scholarship, authoritarianism, Morocco, Iraq

 Defending Islamic education: War on Terror discourse and the politics of public religious education in contemporary Morocco